simwrapper/simwrapper-python-tools/README.md

 Here are the basic steps to do that:

+- In the SimWrapper javascript project repo:
-- Make any changes to the [SimWrapper javascript code](https://github.com/simwrapper/simwrapper) as needed, and run `npm run build` to compile everything into the `dist` folder in that project.
+  - Make any changes to the [SimWrapper javascript code](https://github.com/simwrapper/simwrapper) as needed, and test vigorously
+  - Ensure that both `vite.config.js` and `public/404.html` are both set to have prefix "/" instead of "/simwrapper/" or "/dashboard/".
+The Python tool will not work if there is a URL prefix in the path.
+  - Run `npm run build` to compile everything into the `dist` folder.

 - Then in this Python repository:
   - Delete all files in the `simwrapper/static` folder
+  - Delete all files in the `build` folder
-  - Copy entire contents from the SimWrapper `dist` folder to the `simwrapper/static` folder here
+  - Copy entire contents from the SimWrapper `dist` folder (above) to the `simwrapper/static` folder here
   - Make any needed changes to the Python code in the `simwrapper` folder here
   - Run `make build` to generate the Python code